SYLVAIN FRAYSSE'S "CAMILLE" EXHIBITION

-This exhibition, initiated by students from the Faculty, was also selected to take part in Montpellier' s bid to become European Capital of Culture 2028!
+This exhibition, initiated by students from the Faculty, was also selected to be part of Montpellier'sbid to become European Capital of Culture in 2028!

-This work provides an opportunity to open up to the public, for the first time, the former dissecting room in the historic building of the Montpellier-Nîmes Faculty of Medicine, thus bringing its heritage to life.
+This work provides an opportunity to open the former dissection room of the Historic Building of the Montpellier-Nîmes Faculty of Medicine to the public for the first time, thereby bringing its heritage to life.

 camille montpellier exhibition